scikit-hep/pyhf/docs/intro.rst

 subset of the unconstrained parameters may be declared as *parameters of interest* for which measurements hypothesis tests are performed, e.g. profile likelihood methods :cite:`Cowan:2010js`.
-The :ref:`tab:symbol_summary` table provides a summary of all the notation introduced in this note.
+The :ref:`tab:symbol_summary` table provides a summary of all the notation introduced in this documentation.

 .. _tab:symbol_summary: